fleetdm/fleet/handbook/engineering/README.md

 #### 2. PR reviews

-Pull requests may be routed through the oncall engineer for review.

-For PRs from the community, the community contact ([Kathy](https://github.com/ksatter)) will request review from the oncall. ([Kathy](https://github.com/ksatter))will review all PRs to the Fleet documentation, and she will either merge (for typo fixes, when only documentation files are changed) or request a review from the current oncall (for changes to code samples, or to the meaning of the text).
+PRs from Fleeties are reviewed by auto-assignment of codeowners, or by selecting the group or reviewer manually.

-In either case, if the oncall engineer has the knowledge and confidence to review, they should go ahead and do so.
+All PRs from the community are routed through the oncall engineer.
+For documentation changes, the community contact ([Kathy](https://github.com/ksatter)) is assigned by the oncall engineer.
+For code changes, if the oncall engineer has the knowledge and confidence to review, they should do so.
 Otherwise, they should request a review from an engineer with the appropriate domain knowledge.
-It is the oncall engineer's responsibility to confirm that these PRs are moved forward (either by review with feedback or merge).
+It is the oncall engineer's responsibility to monitor community PRs and make sure that they are moved forward (either by review with feedback or merge).

 #### 3. Customer success meetings